First Timer's Guide: Where to Go in Costa Rica, The Happiest Country in the World!

 Hotel Don Carlos - A good overnight to jump off to the Caribbean coast, with basic but comfortable rooms.

 Hotel Grano d'Oro - Our favorite place to stay in the "city" no matter what part of the country we're jumping off to.
 It’s elegant and the restaurant is pretty amazing!

-Where to Go & Things to Do in Costa Rica
+Where to Go in Costa Rica & What to Do

 NORTH Costa Rica: La Fortuna, Arenal Volcano and the Monteverde Cloud Forest